 Now to do this, go to BIOS as shown in solution (1) above, then do the following:

-In order to use a DVD media or a bootable installation USB to repair or boot your computer, follow the steps below and do an advanced troubleshooting:
+To use a DVD media or a bootable installation USB to repair or boot your computer, follow the steps below and do advanced troubleshooting:

 Step 1: Download the ISO Version of Your Windows:

 Download the same ISO version of Windows as the one installed on your PC.
 Note that this is not compulsory but it can become useful when you need to do a fresh installation of Windows.
 ISO file of your Windows version helps keep the store of all the setup files you may need for this fresh Windows installation.

 Step 2: Create the DVD Drive or a Bootable USB

 Use any of the available tools online to create a bootable thumb drive.
 Although not specifically a tool for creating bootable USB, a recovery tool like Recoverit Data Recovery helps you create bootable USB before you can recover your files from a computer stuck on the BIOS screen.
 The use of this tool will be outlined in detail in the next section of the article.